rhel-labs/instruqt/convert2rhel/04-step4/assignment.md

     With the convert2rhel utility running, the system will now replace the CentOS signed packages with Red Hat signed versions.
 The system will reboot a few times first to boot into a temporary environment from which to make these changes, a second time to perform a relabel on SELinux contexts, and a final time in order to boot into the newly created RHEL environment.

     # Disclaimer:
     The Convert2RHEL process can take upwards of 15 minutes to run.
+Instead of waiting for that process to complete, a second server has been running the conversion in the background.
+This lab will now connect to that second system to complete the conversion process.
 tabs:
 - title: Terminal
   type: terminal